perspicacity-ltd/DataQualityReporting/README.md

 Open source helps the healthcare community to do this by sharing software development, learning from each other, and help software meet the needs of every organisation without being constrained to a single solution or paying for the same piece of work over and again across different organisations.

-Although these Data Quality open source products are suitable for any organisation, healthcare or not, they are here as a result of wanting to freely share Perspicacity's collective products and ideas across the NHS and to widen the benefit of good, but usually locally isolated, projects further
+Although these Data Quality open source products are suitable for any organisation, healthcare or not, they are here as a result of wanting to freely share Perspicacity's collective products and ideas across the NHS and to widen the benefit of good, but usually locally isolated, projects further.

+Perspicacity's open source offerings can be found at https://github.com/perspicacity-ltd

 If you'd like to find out more, please contact Matthew Bishop on 07545 878906 or matthew.bishop@perspicacityltd.co.uk